movementlabsxyz/MIP/MIP/mip-34/README.md

 1. _define and verify_ the threshold (e.g. 2/3 of validators attest :white_check_mark:) for L2-finality
 1. _communicate_ the L2-finality status.

-In addition the following may require separate discussion, as it is a different procedure (postconfirmations are handled in smart contracts on L1, whereas L2-finality is handled off-chain)
+In addition the following may require separate discussion, as it is a different procedure (postconfirmations are handled in smart contracts on L1, whereas L2-confirmations are handled off-chain)

 4. _define and verify_ the threshold (e.g. 2/3 of validators attest :white_check_mark:) for postconfirmation.